-Seeds of Liberation works alongside Arkansas' marginalized communities to create a just, equitable and empowering criminal justice system.
+Seeds of Liberation works alongside Arkansas's marginalized communities to create a just, equitable and empowering criminal justice system.

 In the Spring of 2014, the Arkansas Parole Board unanimously voted to commute Mr. Henderson's sentence of life without the possibility of parole to credit for the 41 years Mr. Henderson spent in prison.
 Shamefully, the Governor denied Mr. Henderson's appeal for commutation.
 Mr. Henderson died in prison in the Summer of 2015---alone.
 Thankfully we were able to record our conversation with Mr. Henderson shortly before his death.
 Learn more about Mr. Henderson's story and the need to press policy-makers to pass legislation to ensure that no more Arkansans will unnecessarily and unjustly be condemned to die in prison.

-People directly impacted by incarceration are best situated to identify the shortcomings in Arkansas' criminal justice policy and administration, but are the least likely to be heard.
+People directly impacted by incarceration are best situated to identify the shortcomings in Arkansas's criminal justice policy and administration, but are the least likely to be heard.